Collegiate Conservation Program

 Each year CCP partners with over 20 regional conservation organizations to create a well rounded internship.
 These organizations are located all over the city and provide interns with a variety of conservation experience through hands on projects and discussions with staff.

 Each month we will be spotlighting a different conservation partner that we have worked with in the past.
-Interested in working with us this summer?
-Contact us at email@example.com.
+Interested in working with us next summer?
+Contact us at firstname.lastname@example.org.

 What is a typical week like?